WhitetailAni/Carmine/README.md

 The app also auto-refreshes every 720 seconds by default, which can be changed by editing the CMRefreshInterval property.

 New with 2.0: Pace support has been added!
 You can view the location of any stop or active vehicle on the route.

+New with 3.0: Find My Bus has been added!
+Configure the default bus.plist within the app, or hold Option and click on the CTA or Pace menu entries to open a window to search for active buses.